Facts & Figures

 Statistical Data

-Let us start with some statistical data on Novartis Pension Fund 1 as reported in the actuarial statement: On 31 December 2022, there were 11 049 (previous year: 11 329) actively insured members compared with 14 176 (previous year: 14 579) retirees, of whom 9 006 had reached retirement age, 313 were drawing a disability pension, and 4 432 were drawing a widow(er)’s pension.
-Orphans’ and children’s pensions accounted for a further 425 current pensions.
-The average current pension income amounted to CHF 40 501 (previous year: CHF 40 555).
+On 31 December 2025 there were 9 520 (previous year: 10 251) actively insured members compared with 13 318 (previous year: 13 552) retirees, of whom 8 487 had reached retirement age, 260 were drawing a disability pension, and 4 067 were drawing a widow(er)’s pension.
+Orphans’ and children’s pensions accounted for a further 504 current pensions.
+The average current pension income amounted to CHF 39 902 (previous year: CHF 40 092.

 Coverage Ratio

-The funding ratio is computed as the ratio of tied assets to free assets.
+The funding ratio is calculated as the ratio of tied assets to free assets.
 Based on the statutory method of declaration in accordance with art.
 44 para.
-1 BVV 2, the funding ratio amounted to 114.6%.
-This means that the fluctuation reserves dropped below their target level and that the capacity of Novartis Pension Fund 1 to manage financial risk within the framework of its strategic
+1 BVV 2, the funding ratio amounted to 124.1%.
+This means that the financial situation has been significantly strengthened compared to the previous year and that the fluctuation reserves are at their target level.
+Hence, the capacity of Novartis Pension Fund 1 to manage financial risk is deemed unrestricted within the framework of its strategic asset allocation.
+Also reflected in the funding ratio are the substantial increases of the actuarial reserves for pensions over the past years and the provisions made

-measures, due account was taken of the low interest rate levels that have persisted for years and the continuously rising life expectancy.
+for financing compensation credits in the context of the conversion rate adjustment enacted in January 2022.
+With all these measures, due account was taken of the low interest rate levels that have persisted for years and the continuously rising life expectancy.

 Performance